tock/tock/doc/threat_model/Untrusted_Capsule_Isolation.md

 than the hardware-backed isolation used to isolate the kernel (and other applications) from applications.

+Untrusted capsules are scheduled cooperatively with the rest of the kernel, and as such they can deny service to the rest of the system.

 ## Impact on Kernel API Design

 Kernel APIs should be designed to limit the data that untrusted capsules have